FraternityInfoSec/sayhy/index.md

 CHANGES TO THIS PRIVACY POLICY
 We reserve the right to update or modify this Privacy Policy at any time and from time to time without prior notice.
 Please review this policy periodically, and especially before you provide any information.
 This Privacy Policy was last updated on the date indicated above.
 Your continued use of the Services after any changes or revisions to this Privacy Policy shall indicate your agreement with the terms of such revised Privacy Policy.

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/FraternityInfoSec/sayhy/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.